arthur7373/linux-training/shell/1-intro.md

 ## Variables

-Shell variables - temporary storage for information.
+Shell variables are temporary storage for information.

 Shell does not care about the type of variables.
 Variables could store strings, characters or integers.